Rectangular maximum-volume submatrices and their applications: Main result

-Matrix $I_{m \times m}-A_{11}^\dagger A_{11}$ is symmetric and orthogonal to matrix $C_A$, so first $m$ columns of $R$ are orthogonal to all other columns of $R$.
-Since spectral norm of first $m$ columns of $R$ is 1 or 0, depending on relation of $n$ to $m$, and spectral norm of other columns is not less, than 1, we get
+The matrix $I_{m \times m}-A_{11}^\dagger A_{11}$ is symmetric and orthogonal to matrix $C_A$, so the first $m$ columns of $R$ are orthogonal to all other columns of $R$.
+Since the spectral norm of the first $m$ columns of $R$ is $1$ or $0$, depending on a relation of $n$ to $m$, and the spectral norm of other columns is not less than 1, we get